tinkerNamedFerro/django-debug-toolbar-rkern-line-profiler/README.md

     # Explicit argument
     line_profile(some_function)

-In genereal, you'll want the decorator to be the innermost decorator, otherwise you'll be profiling the decorator function following `@line_profile`
+In general, you'll want the decorator to be the innermost decorator, otherwise you'll be profiling the decorator function following `@line_profile`

     # WRONG (profiling the `@csrf_exempt` decorator instead of the view function)